Recommendation systems and machine learning: approaches and case studies

 Page context-driven strategies

 Different page contexts can also call for specific recommendation strategies.
-For instance, a standard choice for home pages is the “most popular” strategy, while recommendations based on “similar products” can work better for product pages.
+For instance, a standard choice for home pages is the “most popular” strategy, while recommendations based on “similar items” can work better for product pages.
 Regarding cart pages, it's worth embracing a “bought together” strategy to encourage upselling.

 Platform-based solutions